 Jump to page:

 Andy LeFevre has been composing infectious melodic songs and instrumentals for over 16 years.
-His songs “Life In Red City” (from his CD "Raindance") and “Lost Love” (a collaboration with poet ‘Didi’ E.M.Crook who wrote the lyrics, is on his “Reflections” CD) are both finalist song-of-the-year competition entries.
-He performs in Essex music clubs, festivals and local radio stations either solo or with various combinations of his musical friends.
+His songs “Life In Red City” (from his CD "Raindance"), “Lost Love” (a collaboration with poet ‘Didi’ E.M.Crook who wrote the lyrics) is on his “Reflections” CD) and "Sitting There At Your Knee" are all song-of-the-year competition finalists.
+He performs in Essex music clubs, festivals and local radio stations.

 His song "Still Under Your Spell" is a much requested crowd favourite - a poignant song that will resonate with couples who have been together for a long time.
 It won the musesmuse songwriting forum's lyric of the month competition.

-Andy also sings with the Essex Chordsmen in Chelmsford - a barbershop chorus of around 27 members who have major gigs throughout the year including the Barbershop Convention held in Harrogate in 2016 (Bournemouth next year); over 2000 in the audience and Hyde Hall in the summer; 27,000 people over 4 days. fantastic harmonies, venues, audiences and - memories!
+Before lockdown, he also loved to sing with the Essex Chordsmen in Chelmsford - a barbershop chorus of around 27 members who have major gigs throughout the year including the Barbershop Convention held in Harrogate with over 2000 in the audience and Hyde Hall in the summer; 27,000 people over 4 days. fantastic harmonies, venues, audiences and - memories!

-"Oh Lundy Isle" - is a concept album of twelve songs for Lundy Island; it's tranquil unspoilt beauty in the Bristol Channel, England and on it's many 'colourful' historic character’s.
+"Oh Lundy Isle" - a concept album based on Ludy Island; it's tranquil unspoilt beauty in the Bristol Channel and on it's many 'colourful' historic characters: smugglers, pirates and the over 200 ship wreaks that surround it's shores.

-3/ “Last Voyage of the Nightingale” – the incredible Nightingale scandal; a true tale based on the infamous MP / Sheriff of Devon; Thomas Benson from the 1740’s, bent on exploiting extradited convicts and just for good measure, he throws in a huge insurance swindle and a 'visit' to Execution dock for his loyal Nightingale’s Captain Lancey.
-Furhter information can be found in "The Nightingale Scandal, The story of Thomas Benson and Lundy", by Stanley Thomas.
+“Last Voyage of the Nightingale” – the infamous Nightingale scandal; a tale of a crooked MP / Sheriff of Devon, Thomas Benson from the 1740’s, bent on exploiting extradited convicts and just for good measure, he throws in a huge insurance swindle and a 'visit' to Execution dock for his Captain Lancey.

-4/ “Lost Upon The Deep (Jenny's Cove)” – a haunting tribute song to all the many sailors who have lost their lives around Lundy's granite cliffs – over 200 wrecks.
+“Lost Upon The Deep (Jenny's Cove)” – a tribute song to all the many sailors who have lost their lives around Lundy's granite cliffs – over 200 wrecks.
 Many lifebelts and poignant ship wreck items are displayed on the walls of the island's tavern that "never shuts" – Marisco Tavern.
-"The Jenny" was a three-masted schooner wrecked on Lundy on 20th February 1797.
-She was said to have carried ivory and bags of gold dust.
-The bags were never recovered and the cove where she was wrecked was named after her.
+"The Jenny" a three-masted schooner wrecked on Lundy on 20th February 1797 was said to have carried ivory and bags of gold dust.
+The bags were never recovered and the cove was named after her.

-9/ “Puffins” – One meaning of “Lundy” may come from a Norse derivation meaning “Puffin” – these most characterful birds just had to have a Puffin song all of their own.
-This is a very catchy song - perhaps with 'hit' potential?!
+“Puffins” – One meaning of “Lundy” may come from a Norse derivation meaning “Puffin” – these most characterful birds just had to have a song all of their own!

 “Raindance” - debut album of 13 songs, released in 2010.
 Raindance is an eclectic collection of songs; from the infectious heavy beat of the title track to the humorous "Chamois Leather Beauty Queen" and charming “Safe and Sound” and atmospheric “Spirits”.
 There is something here for everyone.

-“Reflections” - follow-up album, was released in February 2016 and has 16 + 2bonus tracks (!).
-Try "Still Under Your Spell" with the chimming guitars of Andy and Peter Slater and big 'Bessi' Roy Bartholomew's double bass which is dedicated to long term couples everywhere, the soaring "Still Here", quirky "Riders" and "Other Worlds".
-Rachel Hack contributes her lovely spine tingling vocals to the Enya-esk "You'll Find Me Where I'm Waiting", "Still Under Your Spell" and song-of-the-year contest finalist "Lost Love" (lyrics by 'Didi' E.M.
-Cook).
+“Reflections” - follow-up album, was released in February 2016 and has 16 + 2bonus tracks.
+Try "Still Under Your Spell" - dedicated to long term couples everywhere, the soaring "Still Here", quirky "Riders" and "Other Worlds" and Enya-esk "You'll Find Me Where I'm Waiting".
 This CD is full of different songs and just when you think you've heard everything there are some catchy instrumentals as well.
+Many thanks to local musicians; Peter Slater (guitars and Mando), Roy Bartholomew (bass) and Rachel Hack (vocals) for their wonderful contributions to the album.

 Next project - maybe another island trek somewhere with my trusty travel guitar, some weeks 'out-in-the-field', researching more quirky historical characters and places of interest with breaks in the local pubs!